Writing plot twists is much harder than it looks.

 When this happens, try taking a step back.
 Stop trying to consciously create twists and turns, and allow the characters to guide the story instead.

-5. Ensure your twist is believable, necessary, and makes sense
+5. Ensure your twist is believable and necessary – and makes sense

 While plot twists, by definition, are sudden, unexpected and even shocking changes of direction, they must still be realistic and sensible.